black-puppydog/twisterbook/INSTALL.md

     * delete guest account
 * create new user taskPublisher
     * give it all permissions on the queue-regex "scraping"
-    * enter the taskPublisher and its password into LoginData.py
+    * enter the taskPublisher and its password into the env-file.txt file that the envlistWrapper uses:
+        * RABBITMQ_PASSWORD=<pw>

 # Source the right virtualenv
 This might be unneccessary/harmful for a docker container, but for a local PC it is a good idea.